Maurits97/default-react-sass-router/README.md

 # Usage guide

-- First create a new repository
+- First create a `new` repository
-- Clone this repository
+- Clone the `default repository`
 - Go to Clone and mirror it into your new repository: git push --mirror https://github.com/exampleuser/new-repository.git
-- Remove the clone of the default repository
+- Remove the clone of `the default repository`

 `After this install all the dependencies in your new project with: npm install`